 Centers and Institutes

 Interdisciplinary collaboration is the heart of our research efforts.
 Here are just a few of our centers and institutes that put this philosophy into practice.
-Our searchable database provides a more detailed look at these and additional resources.
+The Office of the Vice President for Research maintains a comprehensive list of university-wide centers and institutes.

 The CEE is dedicated to integrated study of fuel cells, hydrogen storage, batteries, supercapacitors, corrosion, corrosion protection and electrodeposition of metal alloys and composites and serves as a focal point for the development of new power source technologies, novel corrosion protection strategies and environmentally friendly coatings.